7 Diastasis Recti Symptoms Every Mother Should Know

-Diastasis recti is when the connective tissue between your abdominals, the linea alba, weakens and everything stops working properly.
+Diastasis recti is when the connective tissue between your abdominals, the linea alba, weakens and stretches out.

 Now imagine someone has undone the zipper that holds the two sides of your abdominal walls together.
 This is diastasis recti.

 Now everything is loose and floppy.
-Your organs are no longer supported and putting pressure places they shouldn’t be.
-Things look different.
-Things feel different.
+Your organs are no longer supported.
+They press out and put pressure places they shouldn’t.
+Your stomach looks different.
+Your body feels different.

-Because you are unzipped, you have lost your center of support, so you also move differently.
+Because you are unzipped, you have lost your center of support, so you move differently.